safenetforum-community/NTracking/anm/anm/README.md

 and here is total node count showing the number of running nodes decreasing to keep the load in the defined range.

+# prereq

+1. must be a user account NOT ROOT!!!

+2. user account must be able to do sudo without password.

+3. safeup must be installed.